raederhans/dashboard-project-Ryan/README.md

 ## How to Use the Dashboard

-- Use map selection: click “Select on map” then click the map to set the A center; press Esc or click the button again to cancel.
+- Use map selection: click “Select on map�?then click the map to set the A center; press Esc or click the button again to cancel.
 A translucent circle shows the current buffer.
 - Radius: changes the buffer radius used by points, charts, and the compare card; the district choropleth is unaffected by radius.
 - Time window: pick a start month and duration (3/6/12/24).
-Presets “Last 6m/12m” help jump quickly.
+Presets “Last 6m/12m�?help jump quickly.
 - Offense grouping & drilldown: pick one or more groups, then optionally drill down into specific codes (the list reflects live audited codes).
-- Admin level: switch between Districts and Tracts; per‑10k requires tracts + ACS.
+- Admin level: switch between Districts and Tracts; per�?0k requires tracts + ACS.
 - Clusters: when too many points are present, clusters are shown with a prompt to zoom in.

 - Charts are implemented with Chart.js v4.
 Before running the app, install dependencies:
   `npm i`
-- First run may download ~1–2 MB of packages.
+- First run may download ~1�?
+MB of packages.
 - Rebuild anytime with `npm run build`.
  - Requires `npm i` to install chart.js; see `logs/vite_build_*.log` for bundling status.